terranovafr/C-CyberBattleSim/README.md

         --nlp_extractor LM \
         [--holdout]
 ```
-The training script will train an RL algorithm with the proper space type (continuous by default) for a given goal on the scenarios specified.
+The training script will train a Deep RL algorithm with the proper space type (continuous by default) for a given goal on the scenarios specified.
 Other flags are available to set additional options related to training.
 Training logs and model checkpoints will be saved in the logs folder.
 Analogously, the hyper-parameters optimization can be performed using the `hyperopt_agent.py` script.